patterns-app/patterns-devkit/README.md

 - **Zero cost abstractions and high performance** — Snapflow snap operations and immutability guarantees can be compiled down at execution time for high performance.
-Deterministic state and immutable records give snapflow big leverage in optimizing performance.
+Deterministic state and immutable records give snapflow leverage in optimizing performance.
 This means developers and analysts can work with clean mental models and strong guarantees while also getting superior performance.